AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

     print('We are going to buy more oranges for our kids')
 ```

-In this solution we initially check if the stock of oranges is equal to the exact number of our kids which is 3, if so we proceed as before, if not we are going to the marketplace to get more supplies.
+In this solution we initially check if the stock of oranges is equal to the exact number of our kids which is 3, if so we proceed as before, if not then we follow **else** statement saying: *"we are going to buy more supplies"*.

 ![bad_dog](/img/img6.png)

 If you got so far into the article, then you are true bad dog, congrats!
-As for now you are fammiliar with variables, lists, loops and If-else statements.
+As for now you have an idea of what is variables, lists, loops and If-else statements.
 You can have a deserved rest for a while, cause that was a lot to process for a bloody beginner.

 ### Step 3: Learn to Code in IDE

 Just now we've been using Python Shell to directly communicate with the machine by one line at the time.
 In fact it's not the most effective way to write and execute the code.
-Now let's get ourself the Integrated Developing Environment or **IDE** for short which enables us to execute the numerous files of code.
+Now let's explore the Integrated Developing Environment or **IDE** for short which enables us to execute the numerous files of code.

-IDE is sort of a WordPad that has the integrated Terminal within it.
+IDE is a text editor that allows you to create files of code, which often reffered as **scripts**.
+Running scripts through Terminal allows you to execute multiple lines of code at once.
 The IDE that we are going to use is the **VS Code**, simply because most of the relevant tutorials that you are going to watch on YouTube going to use it as well.

 #### VS Code